brucek/trolly/README.md

 To run the tests in the project, just simply `npm run test` for both server and client unit tests, or `npm run test:server`. for server or `npm run test:browser`. for browser tests.

-To keep watching the common test suites that you are working on, simply do `npm run watch`.
+To keep watching the common test suites that you are working on, simply do `npm run watch:browser` or `npm run watch:server`.

 ## Coveralls